-The history is that Most Heytesbury people know about the Hungerford Almshouse, commonly called St. John’s Hospital.
+Most Heytesbury people know about the Hungerford Almshouse, commonly called St. John’s Hospital.
 Its full dedication is to St. John the Baptist and St. Katherine.
 Lady Margaret Hungerford died in 1479 and was buried with her husband in the Chapel of Our Lady in the Cathedral at Salisbury.
 Her greatest memorial is the Heytesbury Almshouse, founded by her father-in-law, Walter, first Lord Hungerford, because by her self sacrifice and perseverance she succeeding in endowing it.
 She did this in the name and for the honour of her late father-in-law and her husband Walter and Robert, Lords of Hungerford and Heytesbury.

 There are 18 similar hospitals or almshouses in Wiltshire.
 The Foundation Deed is dated April 4th, 1472, reciting Letters Patent of Edward the Fourth and it instructs certain Trustees to found, create, erect and establish a certain almshouse which shall last forever, consisting always of a chaplain, twelve poor men and one woman, of whom the chaplain shall be warden of the same house constantly at Heightsbury in the County of Wilts; “for doing and performing of divine services and other orations everyday in the parish church of Heightsbury aforesaid, for our well-being and that of our beloved consort, Elizabeth Queen of England, and of the Reverant Father in Christ, Richard Beauchamp, Bishop of Sarum, while we live and for our souls when we have departed this life . . . . ”